 Eco Resort Yelagiri is designed in the beautiful hill station of Yelagiri in Tamil Nadu.
 The theme of Architecture is derived from the local vernacular mud and stone architecture of the tribal settlements of Yelagiri.
 The site is an inward looking wooded estate, with a gently sloping terrain.
 Thick vegetation and slopes studded with rock boulders and outcrops are features of the site that are preserved while planning this resort.

-This eco-sensitive wellness centre is designed as part of the Common Facilities for the upcoming Teakayen Estates eco-friendly community project in Kodaikanal.
+Ekantha wellness centre is designed as part of the Common Facilities for the upcoming Teakayen Estates eco-friendly community project in Kodaikanal.
 Idea Design developed the master plan for the luxury holiday project.
-The central part of the master plan is the Wellness Centre and Central Gardens.
+The central part of the master plan is the Wellness Centre and Wellness Gardens.
 Every aspect of the design of wellness centre speaks of eco-sensitive and sustainable approach.
 Each of the eight wings of the lotus carries unique functional element of human wellness.
 Developed in the setting of one of the largest organic farms of peninsular India, organic Kitchen, yoga hall, meditation centre, naturopathic wellness, ayurvedic wellness and a wellness lecture hall etc become components of this centre.
 Wellness Gardens give a therapeutic and rejuvenate experience to the visitors.

 This design for a proposed club and luxury resort is done by the beautiful riverside in Kanhangad.
 The stunning waterfront character is preserved by reducing the footprint of the project and having an extensive riverside garden which is expressly landscaped with large lawns, swimming pool, pond, cabanas, gazebos, walkways and jetties.
 The rooms block is laid in such a way that all rooms enjoy the spectacular view of the garden and the river.
 The building acts as a threshold between the urban highway-side and the quiet and serene river-side.